Skip to main content

 Monitors

-The monitor programs suite is responsible for monitoring the consistency between Babylon's state and Bitcoin.
+The monitor programs suite is responsible for monitoring the consistency between the state of Babylon and Bitcoin.

 Checkpointing Monitor